 Public Service Announcements (PSAs) for Media Companies.
 For each announcement, use the dollar rate at which the particular time slot (or placement, for print media) of its airing would have been billed based on the time/date it aired and the exposure level associated with that time slot.
 Note that if the time slot is "leftover" or "unsaleable," it should be recorded at a discounted rate that reflects its low market value.
-Also note that the time must be given to a 'qualifying' nonprofit organization (see details of 'eligibility' on pages 3 and 9).
+Also note that the time must be given to a 'qualifying' nonprofit organization.
 General messages (e.g., regarding general nutrition or fitness) unaffiliated with a nonprofit should not be included.